OpenNebula/docs/source/advanced_components/ddc/default.rst

 - AWS
 - Packet

-For each of them, you can find an example template, ready to use, provided by OpenNebula.
+For each of them, OpenNebula brings an example template, ready to use, provided by OpenNebula.
 These templates are located in ``/usr/share/one/oneprovision/examples``:

 - example_ec2.yaml
 - example_packet.yaml

-In the following sections you are going to see what changes are needed to deploy these templates and a picture with the resulting infrastructure.

 AWS Deployment
 --------------